-Mod 0 is a structured series of 6 classes which take place remotely two evenings a week, and which ideally start 6 weeks before you begin your full-time FEE or BEE course at Turing.
+Mod 0 is an online prerequisite course for both of the programs at Turing.
+It is a structured series of 5 sessions which take place remotely during the evening, and ideally starts 6 weeks before you begin your full-time Back-End or Front-End course at Turing.
 These classes are not in person, and are conducted fully remotely via Zoom.
 Mod 0 includes instruction in using the Terminal, git and GitHub, and organization and planning activities to ensure all students are ready to start at Turing fully prepared for success.

 Can I work while I’m in the program?

 Most of our students estimate they work 60-80 hours a week, including class time, homework, and project work time, so we highly discourage students from working while in the program.
 Often, students that choose to work repeat a module or defer until they can fully commit to the rigorous schedule.